By: AY1920S2-CS2103T-F09-4 Since: Jan 2020 Licence: MIT

 -

-is used by many classes to write log messages to the App’s log file,volant.log
+LogsCenteris used by many classes to write log messages to the App’s log file,volant.log.

 The rest of the App consists of four main components.